Ed Decter

-Edward Ichabod "Ed" Decter (born May 19, 1959) is an American film director, producer and screenwriter.
+Edward Decter (born May 19, 1959) is an American film director, producer and screenwriter.

 Early life and education

-Born in West Orange, New Jersey, Decter graduated from Wesleyan University in 1979.
+Born in West Orange, New Jersey, Decter graduated with a Bachelor of Arts in English and Art from Wesleyan University in 1979.

 Career

 His credits include, There's Something About Mary, The Santa Clause 2, The Santa Clause 3, The New Guy, The Lizzie McGuire Movie, and television series Boy Meets World, In Plain Sight, and Shadowhunters.

 He frequently collaborates with fellow producer and writer John J. Strauss.
-His production company was Frontier Pictures.
-In 1998, he, along with Strauss took on the role for Barry Kemp as the showrunner for the new CBS Tom Selleck comedy The Closer.
+His production company was Frontier Pictures and is now Carteret Street Productions.